Zakaria-y24/team-capstone-ci/README.md

 # Your Team Name Here

-This is the team repository for <your team name here>
+This is the team repository for <SU25_Team1>

 ## Project

 Project details follow.

 ### Project Name
-Your Project Name goes here
+Resin Bloom

 ### Project Description
-Describe the problem solved and/or what the project is doing
+Resin Bloom is an e-store specializing in decorative resin blocks.
+These are pre-made items—sealed botanical designs, seasonal motifs, and color-based themes—that users can browse and purchase via a simulated checkout process.

 ## Team